JSBSim-Team/jsbsim-reference-manual/docs/_mypages/0002c_running-the-program.md

 # Running the program

-The path where the JSBSim is located will be called here *`<JSBSim-root-dir>`*.
+The path where the JSBSim repository is located will be called here *`<JSBSim-root-dir>`*.
 If you have built JSBSim from source code there will be an executable (`JSBSim` on Linux or `JSBSim.exe` on Windows) under the path `<JSBSim-root-dir>/src/` subdirectory.
 This is the JSBSim *standalone application*, that you might want to copy in the root directory:

 ```
 <JSBSim-root-dir>$ cp src/JSBSim .